-Eat at least one more vegetable or fruit at every meal.
-Keep cut-up raw veggies in the front of the fridge and fruit on the counter where you'll see it.
-Have healthy dips on hand, like hummus, peanut butter, and low-fat yogurt.
+Try to add one more of each to every meal.
+Store cut-up raw veggies in the front of the fridge and fruit on the counter where you'll see it.
+Keep healthy dips on hand, like hummus, peanut butter, and low-fat yogurt.
 Load extra veggies into your sandwiches, pizzas, salads, soups, and omelets.
-Pureed veggies like butternut squash can thicken soup and other dishes and add nutrients to them.
+Pureed options like butternut squash can thicken soup and add nutrients.
 Mix cauliflower puree in with mashed potatoes.

 Try to reduce fast-food temptations.
 Take a different route to avoid seeing drive-through restaurants.
 Keep fruit or nuts with you to tide you over until you get home or to work.
 If you can't resist, choose lower-calorie options like grilled chicken or low-fat chili.
 And look for fruit or veggie options like a salad (watch the dressing) or plain baked potato as a side.
 Order regular or small sizes, and avoid value meals.
 Sip water or diet soda instead of sugary soda.

-Eat one more healthy snack a day.
-Instead of reaching for cookies or chips, enjoy a small handful of nuts or trail mix, or low-fat yogurt (watch for added sugar).
-Take advantage of fresh fruit in season.
-Citrus fruits like oranges are especially good because they take time to peel and eat.
-Eat pretzels or a few whole-wheat crackers with low-fat cheese.
-But only snack when you're really hungry -- not just bored or stressed -- and only eat one serving.
+Work in one more healthy snack a day.
+Trade cookies or chips for a small handful of nuts or trail mix, or low-fat yogurt.
+Find fresh fruit in season.
+Oranges are good because they take time to peel and eat.
+Try pretzels or a few whole-wheat crackers with low-fat cheese.
+Only snack when you're really hungry -- not just bored or stressed -- and only eat one serving.

-Plan every day so your only option isn't a restaurant.
-Use a slow cooker so a hot, healthy meal is ready and waiting for you when you come home at dinner time.
+Plan every day so restaurants aren’t your only option.
+Use a slow cooker so you have a hot, healthy meal ready and waiting when you get home at night.
 Cook more than you need, and freeze half.
-Then you'll have frozen meals you can take out whenever you need them.
-You can even make easy-to-fix healthy breakfasts -- like oatmeal with fruit -- for lunch or dinner.
+You'll have meals you can take out and heat up when you need them.
+Try an easy-to-fix healthy breakfast -- like oatmeal with fruit -- for lunch or dinner.

-Eat only when you’re actually hungry.
-When you feel satisfied -- but before you feel full -- stop eating, even if there's still food on your plate.
+Don’t chow down unless you’re hungry.
+Stop when you feel satisfied -- but before you feel full.
+It’s OK to leave food on your plate.
 Don’t sit in front of the TV or computer when you eat.
-Multitasking leads to overeating.
-Pay attention to your food.
-When you tune in to your appetite signals, you're less likely to eat just because you're bored.
+When you multitask you’re more likely to overeat.
+Stay in the moment.
+When you tune in to your appetite signals, you won’t eat just because you're bored.

 Get unhealthy snacks out of your office -- or at least out of plain sight.
 You'll eat less if you don't have food within easy reach.
-If you tend to graze mindlessly at work, don't keep food at your desk.
-Keep it at least 6 feet away from where you sit.
-The distance makes you think each time you grab a bite.
+If you tend to graze at work, don't keep food at your desk.
+Make sure it’s at least 6 feet away from where you sit.
+That’s enough to make you think each time you grab a bite.
 Take time for a real lunch break, away from your desk.

-Just like eating at home, planning can help you make smarter choices in restaurants.
-Find one that serves a children's menu or smaller portion sizes.
-Don't let yourself get so hungry that you overeat.
-Have a healthy snack beforehand.
-Or start with a clear (not creamy) soup or salad.
-Cut your meal in half and take one half home.
+It’s all in the planning.
+Order off the children's menu or ask for smaller portion sizes.
+Don't get so hungry that you overeat.
+Munch a healthy snack before you go.
+Start with a clear (not creamy) soup or a salad.
+Divide your meal in half and take the uneaten part home.
 Or split an entrée with a friend.
-Ask the waiter not to bring any bread or tortilla chips to your table.
+Tell the waiter not to bring bread or tortilla chips to your table.

-If you're too rushed in the morning to make breakfast, take it with you to eat at school or work.
-Portable breakfast items can include granola or breakfast bars, containers of yogurt, instant oatmeal packets, or pieces of fresh fruit.
-Muffins, bagels, and other baked goods are often larger than a single serving -- consider portion sizes carefully.
-Even if you don't like typical breakfast foods, it's important to eat something in the morning to fuel your body.
+If you're too rushed to sit down and eat, take something with you.
+Portable breakfast items include granola or breakfast bars, yogurt, instant oatmeal, or pieces of fresh fruit.
+Muffins, bagels, and other baked goods are often larger than a single serving -- so keep an eye on portion size.
+If you don't like traditional morning eats choose something to fuel your body.

-Don't give up on healthy eating just because you're out of time.
-Have a healthy-eating plan in place for days when you work late or have errands to run.
+Don't give up because you're out of time.
+Create healthy-eating plan in place for days when you work late or have errands to run.
 Keep nutritious snacks with you, like trail mix, whole grain cereal, or fruit.
-Keep healthy foods in your freezer.
-Learn which restaurants and supermarket delis have salad, soup, or grilled chicken so if you have to eat "to go," you can make healthy choices.
+Store healthy foods in your freezer.
+Learn which restaurants and supermarket delis have salad, soup, or grilled chicken so if you have to get something "to go," you can choose wisely.

-Eat a healthy snack before you go, so you won't overeat at the buffet.
-Fill a small plate with at least half fruit and veggies.
-Limit your portions of desserts and high-calorie dishes to just a taste -- a bite or two.
-Once you've eaten, step away from the food.
-If you have a conversation around the buffet table, it's too tempting to just keep snacking.
+Have a healthy snack before you go, so you don't hit the buffet too hard.
+When you get there, fill a small plate with at least half fruit and veggies.
+Opt for just a bite or two of desserts and high-calorie dishes.
+Once you’re finished, step away from the food.
+If you stay and chat around the buffet table, it's too tempting to graze.
 Drinks can be high in calories, too.
-Whether you're drinking alcohol or sodas, use moderation.
+So whether it’s alcohol or soda, use moderation.

-Keep a food journal to pay attention to what you eat and how you feel when you eat it.
-You may be surprised by your eating habits.
-You can write down your meals or download an app for your smart phone or tablet.
-You don't have to track your meals every day.
-Just track it one day a week or for a few days to get an idea of what and how you eat.
+Keep a food journal to pay attention to what you eat and how you feel.
+You may be surprised by your habits.
+You can write it out by hand or download an app for your phone or tablet.
+You don't have to track meals every day.
+Just do it one day a week or for a few days.
+That’ll give you an idea of what and how you eat.

-Stay strong when it comes to healthy eating.
-The waiter might tell you that you can't have sauce on the side.
+Stay strong.
+The waiter might say that you can't have sauce on the side.
+You can.
 Your coworker might pressure you to try her homemade treats.
-Remember that every bite adds up, so it's important not to give in over and over.
+Say no. Every bite adds up, so don’t give in.
 Explain why you're saying no if you want to -- or just politely decline.
-You don't owe people an explanation, but you owe yourself good health.
+You don't owe people an explanation.
+You do owe yourself good health.

-Think small.
 Trade your large plates and silverware for small ones.
-Brian Wansink, author of "Mindless Eating," says we eat 22% less on a 10-inch than a 12-inch plate.
+You’ll eat 22% less on a 10-inch than a 12-inch plate.
 Use a tablespoon, not a serving spoon, to dish out portions.
 Think about what you put on your plate to make sure you really want it.
 Serve from the stove instead of the table, so second helpings aren't right in front of you.
 Eat slowly so your body has time to tell your brain you're full.

 It'seasier to be strong when you have family or friends on your side.
 Ask a buddy or family member to eat healthy with you.
 Hold each other accountable.
-Don't make healthy meals or snacks just for yourself but let your family eat what they want.
-Everyone should eat healthy.
-Then if someone is tempted to slip, the whole team is there for support.
-Or use technology to download an app or find a web site that will keep you on track.
+Don't try to go healthy while your family eats what they want.
+If you’re all in it together and one of you is tempted to slip, the rest will be there for support.
+Or go high tech and to download an app or find a website to keep you on track.